 1/2 cup water

-- Optional: 2 to 3 teaspoons orange flower water, or to taste
+2 to 3 teaspoons orange flower water, optional

 Place the raisins in a bowl and cover them with water.
 Set the bowl aside to soak for 15 minutes or longer.
 Drain the water before using the raisins.